Affirmative Action Statistics in College Admissions

 The conservative nonprofit Students for Fair Admissions originally filed two lawsuits related to affirmative action in 2014.
 One accused Harvard College (the undergraduate institute of Harvard University) of being discriminatory towards Asian American applicants.
 The second claimed the University of North Carolina rejected race-neutral alternatives without proper justification.

-The most recent Supreme Court ruling regarding affirmative action from 2013 (Fisher v.
-University of Texas) stated that universities could factor in race in admissions when race-neutral alternatives do not suffice.[9]
+Prior to the June 2023 ruling, the most recent Supreme Court decision regarding affirmative action was from 2013 (Fisher v.
+University of Texas), which stated that universities could factor in race in admissions when race-neutral alternatives do not suffice.[14]

 In fall 2021, Black and African American students made up 9.37% of the Harvard undergraduate class.[11]
 In fall 2022, African American students made up a record-breaking 15.2% of admitted undergraduates.[12]

-Since President Johnson mandated affirmative action in 1965, the number of Black student enrollees has drastically increased.
+Since President Johnson mandated affirmative action, the number of Black student enrollees has drastically increased.
 But, the question of whether these figures were only possible through race-conscious methods is a point of debate.

 Effects of Affirmative Action Ban on University of California Schools